Northern Ireland national football team: Historic controversy over sectarianism

 A small element of Northern Ireland's support was, in the past, regarded as sectarian.

 In 2000 the IFA launched the "Football For All" campaign to tackle sectarianism and racism at Northern Ireland games.
 Michael Boyd, the director of football development at the IFA, recalled how the team struggled to even get a sponsor for their kit because the image of Northern Irish football was so poor.
-Attendance at matches was low; at a 1999 game against France, then reigning World Cup champions, IFA couldn't sell out the ground and there were problems with "sectarian singing and racist abuse."
+Attendance at matches was low; at a 1999 game against France, then reigning World Cup champions, IFA could not sell out the ground and there were problems with "sectarian singing and racist abuse."
 Neil Lennon, a Roman Catholic Celtic player who had been subject to sectarian abuse from Northern Ireland fans while playing for Northern Ireland in Windsor Park, was issued a death threat by Loyalists and retired from international football in 2002 as a result.
 Former Security Minister Jane Kennedy said the threat against Lennon 'disgraced Northern Ireland in the eyes of the world' and widened the divide between the association and Catholic players and supporters.
 However, the incident represented a turning point in the campaign against sectarianism in the IFA which had seen slow progress in the previous two years.

 Steps taken to eradicate the sectarian element within the support have been successful.
 Lennon has been quick to praise these initiatives.
 He also praised the "Football For All" Outstanding Achievement Award Winner Stewart MacAfee for the work he has done to create a more inclusive atmosphere at international games.

 In 2006, Northern Ireland's supporters were awarded the Brussels International Supporters Award for their charity work, general good humour and behaviour and efforts to stamp out sectarianism.
 Representatives of the Amalgamation of Official Northern Ireland Supporters' Clubs received the award from UEFA and EU representatives prior to the Northern Ireland–Spain game at Windsor Park in September 2006.

 Northern Ireland Minister of Culture, Arts and Leisure, Carál Ní Chuilín, the first senior Sinn Féin representative to attend an international at Windsor Park, commended "the very real efforts that have been made by the IFA to tackle sectarianism at their matches" after a match in August 2011.
 Twenty years after Lennon's resignation, Northern Ireland international games regularly sell out and women and children were "noticeable" amongst the spectators.